neokoenig/jQuery-gridmanager/README.md

 # jQuery GridManager

-A way of building rows and grids with built in editable regions
+A way of building rows and grids with built in editable regions; requires jQuery, jQueryUI, Bootstrap 3.x, TinyMCE

 ## Getting Started